The Ellie Blog

 Why is the S word such a scary thing to talk about?
 Get your mind out of the gutter!
 I’m talking about suicide, not sex.
 Yes, that “s” word.
 The one that some people have never said out loud.
 The one that people don’t want to talk about.
 Suicide.

-Examples of Common Warning Signs
+Common Warning Signs of Suicide

 The challenge is that most people don’t know how to talk about suicide.
 They don’t know what to say if someone shows warning signs…. and many people don’t even know what warning signs are.